jennisung/reading-notes/codefellows201:reading-notes/class-9.md

 ### Describe the event object.
 Why is the target within the event object useful?

-**Event Object** is
-The target in the event object is useful because
+**Event Object** is a parameter that is automatically passed to the event handler functions.
+It provides added information and related features to the event.
+The target in the event object is useful because it allows you to know/identify the element the event reacted to.

-automatically passed to event handlers to provide extra features and information.

 ### What is the difference between event bubbling and event capturing?

+**Event bubbling** and **event capturing** both describes how web sites handles events (or how events are propagated).
+The difference between the two is that for **event bubbling** the event goes through its parent element and then target element. **Event capturing** is the reverse of this.

+## Things I want to know more about